StacieL/doc/docs/DiscoverProjectEditor-projectEditorOverview.md

 * 4D Mobile must be activated
 * Well-configured HTTP and HTTPS ports
 * For greater comfort, the Launch Web Server at Startup option can also be activated
+* Latest Xcode version installed on your Mac
 </div>